Pointwise decay for the Maxwell field on black hole space-times

 We note that the above estimates are required to hold whenever $F$ has the regularity stated in the beginning, and the right hand side is finite.
-The apriori regularity of $F$ is needed in order to preclude the existence of solutions to the homogeneous $d^0$ system.
-We will only use these for compactly supported $F$, but for the proof it is more convenient to work with a weaker a-priori decay assumption \eqref{inf-bc}.
-We also remark that this is not a solvability property, it is just an a-priori bound.
+The a priori regularity of $F$ is needed in order to preclude the existence of solutions to the homogeneous $d^0$ system.
+We will only use these for compactly supported $F$, but for the proof it is more convenient to work with a weaker a priori decay assumption \eqref{inf-bc}.
+We also remark that this is not a solvability property, it is just an a priori bound.

 \begin{proof}

 We will first prove the lemma for $m=0$.
 In order to simplify the notation, since all the analysis takes place on a $\{t=t_0\}$ slice, we will drop $t_0$ for the rest of the proof.
 The weights in the two estimates are comparable in a compact set.
 Thus, the proof is primarily concerned with the analysis at infinity.
 But at infinity our problem is reasonably well approximated by the Minkowski problem, so for the most part it suffices to do a perturbative analysis.
 We begin with a brief analysis of what happens in the Minkowski space-time.